01 of 13

 When the window hinges are secure, cut a piece of strip wood to set the base of the windows as a casement stop, the same way it was done in step nine.

 Notice the difference between the window on the left, built of U-channel molding and hinged with pins and the window on the right (made of strip wood and hinged with dollhouse brass hinges.
-I intentionally cut the window glazing the same size to show you how differently sized the windows may be depending on the wood you use to make the sashes.
+The window glazing was intentionally cut to the same size to show how differently sized the windows may be depending on the wood used to make the sashes.
 The window sash built from strip wood is much narrower than the one built from the U-channel, which is why the window is too short for the frame.
 Experiment with the size of wood, the muntin patterns, and other aspects of miniature windows to work out the style you prefer.

 When you have built your miniature windows, you can set them into an opening and trim them with your choice of moldings to fit them into the design style of your house or shop.